unchain-tech/UNCHAIN-projects/docs/Avalanche/AVAX-AMM/en/section-3/lesson-2_creating-base-for-frontend.md

 ### 📁 `public` Directory

-`Next.js` treats the `public` directory at the root as the location for static assets (images, text files, etc.).
+`Next.js` treats the `public` directory at the root as the location for static assets（images, text files, etc.）.
 This means that if you specify an image URL like `/image.png` in your source code, `Next.js` will automatically interpret it as `/project-root/public/image.png`.

 Delete all files inside this directory except `favicon.ico`.
 Then add a new image.

-You can either download the provided image or save any image you like as `bird.png` (or another name) inside the `public` directory.
+You can either download the provided image or save any image you like as `bird.png`（or another name）inside the `public` directory.
 ![](/images/AVAX-AMM/section-3/3_2_2.png)

 You can also change the `favicon.ico` to customize your web application’s favicon.